NSIAppDev/MogglesClient/README.md

 * #### Adding and using a feature toggle

-    Each feature toggle needs to have a corresponding class that inherits from ```MogglesFeatureToggle``` (The feature toggle class name has to be the same as the feature toggle name returned from source ([Moggles](https://github.com/NSIAppDev/Moggles) or other application respecting the [contract](./PublicInterface/FeatureToggle.cs)):
+    Each feature toggle needs to have a corresponding class that inherits from ```MogglesFeatureToggle```.
+The feature toggle class name has to be the same as the feature toggle name returned from source ([Moggles](https://github.com/NSIAppDev/Moggles) or other application respecting the [contract](./PublicInterface/FeatureToggle.cs)):

     ```C#
     using MogglesClient.PublicInterface;